dburnham1212/the_movie_project/README.md

 # The Movie Project

-The movie project is a client based application that makes use of TMDB.
-It was a project that I created in order to learn the Angular framework.
+The movie project is a client based application that makes use of TMDB, an API used to retrieve information about different items within the entertainment industry.
+It is a project that I created in order to learn the Angular framework.
 It doesnt make use of any CSS libraries as I also wanted to improve my abilities in CSS or more specifically SASS as a whole.

 ## Final